Sermon on the Mount: Teachings and theology

 The teachings of the Sermon on the Mount have been a key element of Christian ethics, and for centuries the sermon has acted as a fundamental recipe for the conduct of the followers of Jesus.
 Various religious and moral thinkers (e.g. Leo Tolstoy and Mahatma Gandhi) have admired its message, and its teachings were a major component of the nonviolent 1954-1968 American civil rights movement and one of the main sources of Christian pacifism.

 In the 5th century, Saint Augustine began his book Our Lord's Sermon on the Mount by stating:

 If anyone will piously and soberly consider the sermon which our Lord Jesus Christ spoke on the mount, as we read it in the Gospel according to Matthew, I think that he will find in it, so far as regards the highest morals, a perfect standard of the Christian life.

-The last verse of chapter 5 of Matthew (Matthew 5:48) is a focal point of the Sermon that summarizes its teachings by advising the disciples to seek perfection.
-The Greek word telios used to refer to perfection also implies an end, or destination, advising the disciples to seek the path towards perfection and the Kingdom of God.
-It teaches that God's children are those who act like God.
+The last verse of chapter 5 of Matthew (Matthew 5:48) is a focal point of the Sermon that summarizes its teachings by advising the disciples to seek τέλειος (teleios).
+The Greek word is used to refer to perfection, completeness, or wholeness, and also implies an end, purpose, or destination.
+Nolland relates teleios to its translation in the Septuagint of the Hebrew tāmîm ("whole", "unblemished").
+On this reading, the verse calls for wholehearted, undivided commitment to the will of God as expounded in the antitheses, and makes no claim that flawlessness is attainable.

 The teachings of the sermon are often referred to as the "Ethics of the Kingdom": they place a high level of emphasis on "purity of the heart" and embody the basic standard of Christian righteousness.